-Infant Mental Health concerns the relationships that infants and young children have with their caregivers, usually their parents.
-Infant mental health also refers to the capacity to regulate emotions and to explore one’s environment.
-Promoting these relationships in a culturally sensitive context is the work of professionals from many disciplines including health, human services and education.
-When these earliest relationships are positive, responsive and predictable the stage is set for successful learning in later development.
+Promoting, supporting, and strengthening these critical early relationships is the work of professionals from many disciplines including health, human services, and education.
+When these earliest relationships are positive, responsive, and predictable, the stage is set for successful learning in later development.

-Click here to register
+Click here to read

 Infants and young children and their caregivers deserve support and services that encourage nurturing relationships.
-By joining CT-AIMH together we can move forward in creating an infant/early childhood mental health system in Connecticut.
+By joining CT-AIMH, together we can move forward in creating an infant/early childhood mental health system in Connecticut.